andreaslbauer/networkscan/README.md

 # networkscan
-Pyton network scanner to find computers on network
+Python network scanner to find computers on network